isomerpages/moe-nanhuahigh/_about-us/Principal's Message 校长献词.md

 stepping out of our&nbsp;礼义之门&nbsp;in graduation, is a powerful testament to the impact of Nan Hua in their lives.
 As Nanhuarians, our passion must enrich lives beyond our own, and our impact must likewise reach beyond our school.
-With our passion as a community, let us illuminate the path for.
 When we shine our light, we live out our passion and purpose – our light can be an encouragement to unite our society in collective action, just as it can also bring new hope into the lives of those in our society who need it the most.</p>